-The University of Maine School of Law holds an annual Student Impact Summit to celebrate the significant and positive impact that Maine Law students have on their communities.
-Participating students design large posters and give brief presentations on their experiential learning projects, research papers, books, or internships.
+The University of Maine School of Law holds an annual Student Impact Summit to celebrate the significant and positive impact of student research on communities inside and outside of Maine.
+Participating students design academic posters and provide brief presentations on their experiential learning projects, research papers, books, or internships.
 The Summit was established in 2015.

 2018 Student Impact Summit